 - Accolades: The film was shown at the United Nations General Assembly on Earth Day in 1992.

 It is difficult to imagine that robots can be so cute.
 Wall-E is set in the 29th century, where the earth is not inhabited by humanity rather it is a garbage-strewn wasteland.
 It is filled with plastic, trash, and garbage.

 He (yes the Robot is male) discovers a new purpose in life when he meets EVE, another robot that is sent from the human world to scan the earth for plant life.
 Romance is kindled between the two robots and that led Wall-E to follow EVE into Axiom, a ship in the outer space that all the humans have inhabited.

-After knowing that there is a thing called Plant, the human captain of the ship gets interested to go back to Earth, while the robots don’t want that and take the ship’s control to prevent it.
+After knowing that there is a thing called a Plant, the ship’s human captain gets interested to go back to Earth, while the robots don’t want that and take the ship’s control to prevent it.
 What ensued is a struggle between the captain, supported by EVA and Wall-E against the unrelenting villain robots.

 - Release: June 2008